About Us

 To launch a Karamoja Peace Leadership Institute within KAPATU by 2026 to conduct region-specific and comparative research on conflict transformation, reconciliation, and social cohesion.

-4. Internationalization and Partnerships:
+4. Internationalisation and Partnerships:

-To build strategic partnerships with at least 10 International Universities or Institutions starting from Scholas in the Vatican for joint research, faculty exchange, and student scholarships by 2027.
+To build strategic partnerships with at least 10 International Universities or Institutions, starting from Scholas in the Vatican for joint research, faculty exchange, and student scholarships by 2027.

 5. Coordination of International Projects: